 Follow the trails of Connemara National Park, tour the great museums, watch craftspeople make hand-knit sweaters and other traditional crafts, sip a cup of tea beside a turf fire, or listen to the Irish language being spoken and sung.
 Galway provides glimpses of Ireland as it used to be, while also having a thriving urban center at its heart.

-12 Places to Visit in Galway
+Best Things to Do in Galway

 1) Kirwan’s Lane